Large traveling capillary-gravity waves for Darcy flow: Fourier multipliers in H older spaces

 \end{proof} Finally, we have following equivalence between Zygmumd and H\"older spaces. \begin{prop} For $k\in \Nn$ and $\a\in (0, 1)$, the spaces $\rC^{k, \a}(\T^d)$ and $\rC^{k+\a}_*(\T^d)$ are equal with equivalent norms. \end{prop} Proposition \ref{prop:ZH} is a well-known fact on $\Rr^d$ and can be similarly proven for $\T^d$ upon using the Poisson summation formula \eqref{Poissonsum}.
 Details can be found in \cite[Proposition A.1]{GNP}.

 { {\bf{Acknowledgment.}} The work of HQN was partially supported by NSF grant DMS-2205710.
 The author thanks I. Tice for various discussions on viscous surface waves.
 The author thanks W. Strauss for explaining the use of the Global Implicit Function Theorem in his joint work \cite{StraussWu}.
-The discussion has motivated this paper, which is dedicated to W. Strauss on the occasion of his 85th birthday. }
+The discussion has motivated this paper, which is dedicated to W. Strauss on the occasion of his 85th birthday.
+Finally, the author thanks the referee for constructive comments which have helped improve the presentation and accuracy at places. }